In today’s technology-based world, it’s easier than ever to establish flexibility in the workplace and still ensure successful collaboration.

 4. Adopt the right communication tools

 To ensure maximum productivity from flexible work, your communications technology should bridge the gap between office and home.
-Unified communications solutions like the RingCentral app combine team messaging, video conferencing, and cloud phone into a single platform, allowing employees to effortlessly switch from one mode of communication to another.
+The RingCentral app combines team messaging, video conferencing, and cloud phone into a single platform, allowing employees to effortlessly switch from one mode of communication to another.

 5. Rethink the 8-hour work day